jingbin-li/hotel_reservation/README.md

 cd hotel_reservation
 docker compose up --build
 ```
-3. Finally, execute the third step of the local installation to add the admin user.
+3. Finally, execute the third step of the `Local installation` to add the admin user.

+Since the frontend is bound to port `80` during the Docker build, you can access the page by visiting `localhost`.